-The owners acquired the 188-foot (57.3-meter) megayacht, the ex-Cacique, last year.
+The owners acquired the 188-foot (57.3-meter) yacht, the ex-Cacique, last year.
+(See “More About the Superyacht Amara” below, too.)
 They cruised in Alaska before compiling their checklist.
-Amara was due for her Lloyd’s survey, too, so the timing worked out.
+Amara was due for her Lloyd’s survey as well, so the timing worked out.

 One major upgrade needed: the helideck.
 While the original size and shape were fine (above), it couldn’t handle twin-engine craft.
 Therefore, Feadship’s aluminum shop crafted a new one based on the engineering of Feadship Refit & Services staff.
 Additionally, the helideck now bears Amara’s logo (below), versus the traditional H.

 The owners further determined that Amara would benefit from a different sundeck configuration, based on how they like to relax and entertain.
 Specifically, they wanted an open-plan layout.
 Feadship removed a bulwark plus added stowage lockers to make it happen.
 All-new teak decking, of course, went in place as well.
 (The foredeck and bridge deck also benefitted from new teak.)